k-ses/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash  instruct the operating system to use bash as a command interpreter
-pwd prints current working directory path
+pwd prints the current working directory path ls list files or directories